ernestcortazar3/hackathon-june-labyrinth/TO-DO.md

 - [x] Define what item given from what room.

-1. EARTH ROOM - will give WIND/AIR element
+1. WATER ROOM - Color Sort Puzzle / game

-- Puzzle: Fibonacci sequence
-- Hint: Will give you the order for the torch room

-2. AIR ROOM - will give you FIRE element
+- GIVES WATER ELEMENT, and will give clue for FIBONNACCI PUZZLE

-- Puzzle: Torch lighting
+2. EARTH ROOM - Needs Water Element to Open - Fibonnacci Puzzle

-- Hint: Will give you clue for FIRE.
-"Move images around" or somehting
+- GIVES EARTH ELEMENT, and will give clue for TORCH PUZZLE

-3. FIRE ROOM - will give you WATER element
+3. FIRE ROOM - Needs Earth Element to Open - Torch Puzzle

-- Puzzle: FIRE image shuffle
-- Hint: Will give you clue for WATER room.

-4. WATER ROOM - will give you the master key to open the final door

-- Puzzle: Rock paper scissors.
-Beat the computer.
-- No hint; will give you the master key to escape the Labyrinth.
+- GIVES FIRE ELEMENT, and give clue to how to clear the "air" in air room

+4. AIR ROOM - blackout room - some sort of puzzle to 'CLEAN THE AIR" to see the IMAGE PUZZLE

+- GIVES MASTER KEY to exit the ESCAPE ROOM MASTER DOOR

 - [x] Create .html files for each room.
 - [x] Create .css files for each room style.